2025-05-22

 6. Medical Devices

-In conclusion, electric motors are not only "the heart of industry" but also a foundational power source enabling the smooth operation of modern society.
-As industries continue to pursue automation and intelligence, motor technology will evolve further to unlock new frontiers in high-performance applications.
+In summary, electric motors are not only the "heart of industry", but also a foundation of power supplying the smooth operation of modern civilization.
+As industries continue to pursue combining automation and intelligence, the development of motor technologies will continue to advance and meet demands in performance.